 “We have been training together since before we came to France.”
 MacCormack explained proudly.
 I asked why the gun was angled slightly up in the air.
 “Well now, isn’t that a clever little question?”
 MacCormack explained, “Most folks think we just fire dead ahead.
 Its simple physics, the bullets are heavy and begin to fall after a couple of hundred yards”.
 He looked out over the wire in front of trench.
-“What we do is we use complicated mathematics to drop the bullets into a target, causing much more damage.”
+“We use complicated mathematics to drop the bullets into a target, causing much more damage.”
 He held up his notebook, the pages covered with numbers.

 “I thought fighting was about men, not science and mathematics.”
 He looked up at the aeroplane and sighed.

-“Sure, it used to be back when I was your age, but today its engineering, chemistry, physics, biology all working to keep us alive and kill our enemies”.
+“Sure, it used to be back when I was your age fighting in Africa, but today its engineering, chemistry, physics, biology all working to keep us alive and kill our enemies”.